Comparing o3-pro, Gemini 2.5 Pro, Claude 4 Opus, and Grok 3

 DOE / AECGemini 2.5 Pro uses AEC, Claude DOE

-National labs (Los Alamos, Livermore)Shared by two
+National labs (Los Alamos, Livermore)Shared by three

 Bell LabsGemini 2.5 Pro only